rob-brown/tricks-of-the-trade-jekyll/about.markdown

 ---
 ## Personal

-Currently, I am an iOS developer and software architect working for an [R&D company](http://www.newvistas.com) and doing contract work on the side.
-I build apps for a large variety of clients.
-I started iOS development in 2010.
+Currently, I am an Elixir backend developer and software architect working for [Tubi](https://tubitv.com).
+I have worked for agencies and as an indpendent contractor for a decade prior.
+During that time I built iOS apps and web backends for a large variety of clients (see below).

 I received my Bachelors of Science in Computer Science from [Brigham Young University](http://byu.edu).

-I served a two-year mission for [The Church of Jesus Christ of Latter-day Saints](https://www.lds.org/) in Winnipeg, Canada.
+I served a two-year mission for [The Church of Jesus Christ of Latter-day Saints](https://www.lds.org/) in [Winnipeg, Canada](http://www.mission.net/canada/winnipeg/missioninfo.php).

 I love making things.
 I have many [Arduinos](https://www.arduino.cc), [Raspberry Pis](https://www.raspberrypi.org), a couple [Parallelas](http://www.parallella.org), [BeagleBone Black](https://beagleboard.org/black), and other similar boards.
 I build my own [drones](https://www.flickr.com/photos/92242245@N04/9598282973/in/album-72157635239040891/).
-I own a [3D printer](https://flic.kr/p/egLBcA), I have a small woodshop, and I'm saving to buy a [laser cutter and engraver](https://voccell.com/wp/product/dls/).
+I own a [3D printer](https://flic.kr/p/egLBcA), I have a small wood shop and  a [laser cutter](https://voccell.com/wp/product/dls/).
 I coached a [robotics team](http://www.firstinspires.org) for six years (2010–2015).

 I run [@elixirtip](https://twitter.com/elixirtip) on Twitter where I post daily tips on using the Elixir programming language.
-At the time of this writing, I have over 10,000 followers.
+At the time of this writing, I have over 12,000 followers.

 I love software architecture and study it extensively.
 I strive to find and design architectures that are simple, maintainable, and comprehensible.

-## Apps
+## Projects

 Often the first question for developers is what apps they've made.
 The following are iOS, watchOS, macOS, and tvOS apps that I've built roughly in the order I made them.
 There is some overlap between them.
-Links are provided for apps that are publicly available on the App Store.
+Links are provided for apps that are publicly available on the App Store or to respective websites.
 Some apps are no longer available or are enterprise only.

 <table>
   <thead><tr><td><strong>Project</strong></td><td><strong>Platform</strong></td><td><strong>Description</strong></td></tr></thead>